samay-app/samay/README.md

 ### Deployment

 In your .env, change the `NODE_ENV` to `production`.
-Launch a MongoDB Atlas instance and set the correspondin `DB_HOST`, `DB_USER` and `DB_USER_PWD` variables in the .env.
-Then set the `CORS_URL` to the domain pointing to RocketMeet-client.
-Follow the steps mentioned in the setup section to create a new Firebase project which will be used in production.
-Make sure to add your domain (pointing to RocketMeet-client) to the 'Authorized domains' section in your Firebase project.
-Set the public encryption key and IV variables too.
+Launch a MongoDB Atlas instance and set the corresponding `DB_HOST`, `DB_USER` and `DB_USER_PWD` variables in the .env.
+Set the `CORS_URL` to the domain pointing to RocketMeet-client.
+Make sure to add that domain to the 'Authorized domains' section in your Firebase project.
+Make sure the Firebase and email encryption variables are set and correct.

 ## Contributing